coolnay309/cyclog/README.md

 Using Web App
 -------------

-Updates from a feed are pushed to web apps that had subscribed to the feed.
+Updates from a feed are pushed to web apps via Redis PubSub server.
 To subscribe to available feeds use web app
 	http://127.0.0.1:34580/   or whatever host/port you specified

 On the left you see the list of available feeds, named by the feeder's outgoing host:port.
 Blue are the available feeds.
 Click a feed to subscribe to it (Ctrl-click to subscribe to multiple feeds).
 Subscribed feeds are Red and have a tab on the right where updates are posted.